klalicki/portfolio-builder/README.md

 ### GitHub Pages

-_Note: this method requires that you do not currently have a site hosted at `username.github.io`.
+_Note: this method requires that you DO NOT currently have a site hosted at `username.github.io`.
 If you do, you will need to use Netlify instead._

 To start, make a copy of this repository by clicking the "Use this template" button.
 This will create a new repository in your account with the same files and folders as this one.